 Awards Decision Making:

-The awards are limited to $600 per year per person for in-state events, and up to $800 per year per person for out-of-state events.
-The maximum amount available for any single activity or event cannot exceed $1,200 in-state and $1,800 out-of state, regardless of how many people apply.
+The awards are limited to $600 per year, per person, per household for in-state events, and up to $800 per year, per person, per household for out-of-state events.
+Regardless of how many people apply, the maximum amount available for any single activity or event cannot exceed $2,400 in-state and $2,400 out-of state.
+An individual may only receive one Rossi Fund award in a 12-month period.

 To allow more families of people with I/DD to attend events, the NCCDD could decide to only partially fund the cost of attending an event.
 Individuals are encouraged to secure additional funding from other sources, such as other state agencies, private foundations, consumer or advocacy organizations, or his/her employer.